21 Success Habits of Highly Organized People

 Habit #10: Compartmentalization

-Prioritize and box the rest.
+Prioritize tasks and box the rest.
 Know what can wait and what needs to be addressed right now.
 Take everything but what you’re working on and put it in a little box so your mind remains as focused and productive as possible.

 Belief: I block out everything swarming in my head so I can really focus.

 Success is not about jumping on every fad and trend.

 Stick to what works for you, not for everybody else and duplicate those processes.